peterlolty/entity-generator/base_model/README.txt

 Once you activate the module it sets up an entity administration interface under Admnistration > Structure > Modelentity Types

-You can add modelentity entities via Administration > Content > Modelentities
+You can add model_modelentity entities via Administration > Content > Modelentities

 Keep in mind that you need to create some Modelentity Types before you can add entities.